 BlazingSQL is a distributed GPU-accelerated SQL engine with data lake integration, where data lakes are huge quantities of raw data that are stored in a flat architecture.
 It is ACID-compliant.
 BlazingSQL targets ETL workloads and aims to perform efficient read IO and OLAP querying.
 BlazingDB refers to the company and BlazingSQL refers to the product.
-It is currently under active development with 15 employees.
-BlazingDB has offices in San Franscisco and Peru.
+It is currently under active development with offices in San Franscisco and Peru.

 Historically, BlazingSQL supported compression and decompression on the GPU with bit-packing, delta encoding, dictionary encoding, and run-length encoding.
 This is currently disabled alongside its custom Simpatico file format.
 As of November 2018, it operates directly on Apache Parquet, CSV, and ORC.
 BlazingSQL does not currently write data and instead reads it from the data lake.
 It is able to operate directly on compressed data.